Advanced Secrets

 1. Load store.json from disk (raw, unexpanded)

-2. Decrypt any encrypted secret values (if admin password is set)
+2. Decrypt any encrypted secret values (if encryptionKey is set)

 3. Inject all secret key-value pairs into the process environment via os.Setenv()